-Josh Churella is in his second season as an assistant coach for the University of Michigan wrestling program after being promoted to the full-time staff in May 2014.
+Josh Churella is in his third season as an assistant coach for the University of Michigan wrestling program after being promoted to the full-time staff in May 2014.
 A three-time NCAA All-American at U-M, Churella previously spent two years on the Michigan staff as volunteer coach (2013-14).

-In his three seasons on the U-M coaching staff, Churella has assisted with the program's day-to-day operations, including practice planning, match preparation, event and clinic promotion and individual technique assistance.
-He is also active in the Wolverine practice room as an everyday workout partner, working primarily with the middleweights, including All-Americans Steve Dutton, Eric Grajales and Brian Murphy.
+In his four seasons on the U-M coaching staff, Churella has assisted with the program's day-to-day operations, including practice planning, match preparation, event and clinic promotion and individual technique assistance.
+He is also active in the Wolverine practice room as an everyday workout partner, working primarily with the middleweights, including All-Americans Steve Dutton, Eric Grajales, Brian Murphy and Alec Pantaleo.

 As a Wolverine wrestler (2005-08), Churella wrapped up his collegiate career with a 124-21 record -- ranking 16th among Michigan's all-time wins leaders -- and three All-America citations.
 He boasted a career-best 31-5 record during his junior season; the same year he advanced to the 149-pound final at the NCAA Championships.
 Churella began his career at 141 pounds, where he won a Big Ten title and earned All-America honors as a freshman.